-Your dentist or oral surgeon may discuss with you the following medications that may help prevent dry socket:
+Your dentist or oral surgeon may talk with you about these medications, which may help prevent dry socket:

 - Antibacterial mouthwashes or gels immediately before and after surgery

-- Oral antibiotics, particularly for people with compromised immune systems
+- Oral antibiotics, particularly if you have a compromised immune system

 - Antiseptic solutions applied to the wound

 - Medicated dressings applied after surgery